stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### TIM

---Worshiper 2X7 is deeply contemplating the world outside the porthole.
-And I think Mr, Mr. Squeakington--
+...Worshiper 2X7 is deeply contemplating the world outside the porthole.
+And I think Mr. Squeakington--

 #### MR SQUEAKINGTON